 "You might come to Rosengaard.
 That's better than here, surely?"
 The faintest little blush spread over her cheeks as she spoke; perhaps she would rather have left that unsaid.
 "They wouldn't give me a big station like that."
 "Well, now, I suppose you are rather too young."
 "It is kind of you, anyhow, to think it's because of that."

-"If you came over to us, now, there'd be more society.
+"If you came over to us, now, there's more society.
 The Doctor's next door, and the cashier, and all the assistants from the store.
 And there are always some queer people coming in-sea-captains, you know, and that sort."
 "Captain Henriksen of the coasting steamer," thought Rolandsen to himself.

-But what was the meaning of all this sudden graciousness?
+But what was the meaning of all this graciousness coming so suddenly?
 Was Rolandsen another man to-day than yesterday?
 He knew well enough that he was utterly and entirely hopeless in this foolish love of his; there was no more to be said.
 She gave him her hand as she rose to go, and that without first putting on her glove.
 There was a rustle of silk as she swept down the steps.

-Rolandsen drew up to the table, a threadbare, stooping figure, and sent off the wires.
-In his breast was a whirl of strange feelings.
-All things considered, he was not so desperately off after all; the invention might bring in a large sum if only he could first get hold of three hundred Daler.
+Rolandsen drew up to the table, a thread-bare, stooping figure, and sent off the wires.
+His breast was a whirl of strange feelings.
+All things considered, he was not so deperately off after all; the invention might bring in a heavy sum if only he could first get hold of three hundred Daler.
 He was a bankrupt millionaire.
-But surely he must be able to find some way. . . .

-The pastor's wife came in, with a telegram to her people.
+But surely he must be able to find some way . . .
+The Præstefruen came in, with a telegram to her people.
 Rolandsen had gathered courage from the previous visit.
-He felt himself as no longer an insignificant next-to-nothing, but the equal of other great men; he talked to the lady a little, just a word or so in the ordinary way.
-And the lady, on her part, stayed somewhat longer than was strictly necessary, and asked him to look in at the Vicarage any time.

-That evening he met her again, the lady herself, on the road just below the station.
+He no longer felt himself as an insignificant next-to-nothing, but the equal of other great men; he talked to Fruen a little, just a word or so in the ordinary way.
+And Fruen, on her part, stayed somewhat longer than was strictly necessary, and asked him to look in at the Vicarage any time.
+That evening he met her again, Fruen herself, on the road just below the station.
 And she did not hurry away, but stayed talking a little while.
-It could hardly be displeasing to her, since she stayed on so.
+It could hardly be displeasing to her, since she stayed so.